A Table Full Of Joy

 ribeye piece on fork

-• Smoke your ribeye until 10-15°F from your preferred finished temperature.
-So for medium rare I would take the steak off at 115°.
+1. Step 2: Smoke your ribeye until 10-15°F from your preferred finished temperature.
+So, for medium rare, I would take the steak off at 115°.

-• Preheat your grill or a cast iron pan with a little oil, the sear the ribeye on each side until a nice crust forms.
-Sear each side for about 2 minutes and remove when your internal temp reaches your desired eating temp.
+1. Step 3: Preheat your grill or a cast-iron pan with a little oil, and sear the ribeye on each side until a nice crust forms.
+Sear each side for about 2 minutes, then remove when the internal temp reaches your desired eating temp.

 Beef Steak and Roast Temperatures